chinapedia/wikipedia.abstract.en/Page/Aleut.md

 After Russian contact

-Кожаный_панцирь.jpg of hardened leather enforced by wood and bones worn by the Chukchi, Aleut, and Chugach (Alutiiq)[14]]] Koryak_armor.jpeg worn by indigenous peoples of Siberia]] Tikhanov_-_Aleut_in_Festival_Dress_in_Alaska_(1818).png, 1818]] After the arrival of Russian Orthodox missionaries in the late 18th century, many Aleuts became Christian.
+of hardened leather enforced by wood and bones worn by the Chukchi, Aleut, and Chugach (Alutiiq)[14]]] worn by indigenous peoples of Siberia]] , 1818]] After the arrival of Russian Orthodox missionaries in the late 18th century, many Aleuts became Christian.
 Of the numerous Russian Orthodox congregations in Alaska, most are majority Alaska Native in ethnicity.
 One of the earliest Christian martyrs in North America was Saint Peter the Aleut.

 Recorded Uprising against the Russians